Bezdarnost/sr-image-mosaic/README.md

-# **Retrieval-Augmented Super Resolution through Mosaic Synthesis of Memory-Enhanced Image Patches**
+# **Memory-Augmented Super Resolution via Patch-Based Mosaic Synthesis with Vector Search**

 **Description**:

 This project was crafted for fun and for [AI News](t.me/ai_newz).
-The primary code and progress tracking can be found in `sr-mosaic.ipynb`.
+The main code, including progress tracking, is available in `sr-mosaic.ipynb`.

+This project explores an unconventional approach to Super Resolution by combining mosaic generation with Retrieval-Augmented Generation (RAG) techniques.
+Traditional mosaicking often results in detail loss due to pixel averaging or simple nearest-neighbor extrapolation.
+My approach mitigates this by using vector search for patch retrieval, dynamically constructing high-resolution images based on stored "memory" of image patches.

-The goal of this project is to create a mosaic-based image super resolution generator that overcomes common issues of detail loss, often seen in traditional mosaicking methods due to pixel averaging or nearest-neighbor extrapolation.
-In my approach, I address these challenges by first partitioning the image dataset into 8x8 patches, scaling each image down by 32x to ensure each patch contains distinct, meaningful information (such as facial features).
+The process begins with partitioning the image dataset into 8x8 patches, while downscaling images by a factor of 32x to ensure that each patch captures distinct, meaningful information (e.g., facial features).
+I then extract embeddings from each patch to enable efficient vector-based retrieval of the most contextually appropriate patches.

-From these patches, I extract embeddings to quickly retrieve contextually appropriate patches through vector search.
-To achieve high-quality resolution, I apply a 4x upscaling using the HAT model, which is specifically trained for RealSR tasks to handle noise effectively.
-This approach provides a unique twist on Retrieval-Augmented Generation (RAG), using stored image "memory" to generate a coherent, high-resolution mosaic that extends beyond traditional super resolution techniques.
+To further enhance resolution, a 4x upscaling is applied using the HAT model, optimized for RealSR tasks to handle noise and maintain fidelity.
+The result is a high-quality, memory-enhanced mosaic that merges Super Resolution with RAG-like memory retrieval, producing a novel SR technique that selects patches intelligently instead of merely relying on pixel-level interpolation.

-I've used DF2K dataset.
-Its contain only 3450 images.
-With bigger dataset and smaller patches we can succeed better results.
+**Dataset**: The DF2K dataset (3450 images) serves as the foundation.
+With a larger dataset and smaller patch size, the model's results could be improved significantly.

+In essence, this project combines Super Resolution with a unique RAG-inspired approach, achieving 4x SR through patch replacement based on embedding similarities, found via vector search.

 ---